 Potential climate-related risks faced by the Group include physical risks such as extreme weather events and rise in sea level, and as policy and regulatory risks, market risks and reputational risks.
-The Group's strong action to address climate change is embedded throughout the business and is led by a top executive-level climate-related risk management framework.
+The Group's strong action to address climate change is embedded throughout the business and is led by a climate-related risk management framework.